Student-Run Organizations & Publications

 The Ambassadors are a student organization composed of journalism and IMC students who represent the School of Journalism and New Media through recruitment, promotion, events and engagement.
 They are the school’s frontline for engagement and service.
 Ambassadors are dedicated to building a better, stronger student body, and it is held as a position of honor within our school.

 The Daily Mississippian and theDMonline.com are student-led media that provide news, information, opinion and multimedia coverage of the University and Oxford.
-It has been named one of the Top 3 daily student newspapers in the nation by the Society of Professional Journalists three times over the past three years.
-The print newspaper is published 3 days a week, with 8,000 copies daily distributed on campus and in town, and original content is posted daily to the website.
-The DMonline.com is especially popular with alumni, prospective students and their parents.
-Page views average up to 360,000 a month.
+Students publish a print newspaper circulated on campus and in Oxford, and they post original content daily to the website and social media.
+The DM has been named one of the Top 3 daily student newspapers and affiliated websites in the nation by the Society of Professional Journalists, and one of the Top 4 in the nation by the College Media Association.
+The DMonline.com is especially popular with alumni, prospective students and their parents, with hundreds of thousands of page views each month.

 HottyToddy.com is a next-generation news source covering Oxford, Ole Miss, and surrounding areas that gives students hands-on experience with online news production, social media, design and sales.
 Published student work gets a vast amount of exposure due to HottyToddy.com’s broad reach and community engagement.